bhank/ScriptDB/README.md

 The most significant change is the ability to run commands.
 This allows you to do things like scripting databases directly into source control with a single command.

+### Requirements
+ScriptDb requires SMO, SQL Management Objects.
+You can download this as part of the Microsoft SQL Server Feature Pack.
+To do the minimal install, go to [the download page][4] and download the files ENU\x64\SharedManagementObjects.msi and ENU\x64\SQLSysClrTypes.msi (substitute x86 if necessary).
+Install SQLSysClrTypes.msi first.

+### Examples

 Here's a simple command to script the schema of tables, views, and stored procedures into a single file for the Northwind database on localhost, using trusted auth:

     scriptdb.exe --database=Northwind --outputfile=Northwind.sql